Thank you for reading our post, please rate this article at the end.

 The “action” of a fishing rod describes its flex.
 It significantly impacts the rod’s suitability for a fishing style or technique.
 A fast-action rod is stiff and snappy, with only the tip section flexing.
 This makes it more sensitive and reactive, making it better suited for casting lighter-weight lures.

-On the contrary, a slow-action rod may load through the grip and be slow to recover when fully bent.
+On the contrary, a slow-action rod may load through the grip and take a considerable amount of time to recover when fully bent.
 This allows anglers to cast heavier weights more efficiently and has a more forgiving feel when fighting fish.

 “Powers” of a rod, typically ranging from “Ultra Light” (UL) to “Heavy” (H), refers to the rod’s strength in terms of how much it can handle in a fight or how much weight it can pull.
 Rod power and taper together determine how big a fish a rod can handle.